EuroLinux/eurolinux-open-docs/docs/HowTo/mirror-eurolinux-locally.md

 ## Mirroring EuroLinux 8

-Making a local mirror for EuroLinux 8 is simple because:
+Making a local mirror for EuroLinux 8 and EuroLinux 9 is simple because:

 - repositories are open
 - reposync can pull repository metadata, erratas, and modules files